Nusszopf/web-nusszopf/README.md

 # Nusszopf (Web)

-Network for joint ideas and projects - non-profit and open source.
+Network for joint ideas and projects

 ## Special thanks to our sponsors